blacklightpy/vaultofknowledge/Creation Analogies in Vedanta.md

 The Wasp and the Insects (bhramara-kita-nyaya)
 The Burnt Cloth (dagdhapata-nyaya)
 The Star in the Sky (arundhati-nyaya)
+The Seed and the Tree (bija-vriksha-nyaya)
+The Stone and the Mud (ashma-loshta-nyaya)
+The Teeth of a Crow (Kakadanta-Nyaya)
+The Cakes and the Stick (Dandapupa-Nyaya)
+The Barber and His Son (Kshaurikaputra-Nyaya)
+The Worms and the Poison (Visha-Krimi-Nyaya)
+The Crow and the Fruit (Kakataliya-Nyaya)
+The Blue Sky Parable (Akashanilima-Nyaya)
+Ghost in the Post (stambha-nara-nyaya)
+Clay and the Pot (mrittika-ghata-nyaya)

+The Butter in the Milk (Amrtabindu Upanishad)
+The Fire in Wood
+The Smoke and the Fire
+Thread and the Necklace (From BG 7.7)
+The Wearer and the Apparel
+The Chameleon
+The Salt and the Water
+Two Thorns
+Sword and the Philosopher's Stone
+The Chandelier and the Electricity
+The Two Birds (Rigveda and the Mundaka Upanishad)
+The Woman and the Necklace
+The Silkworm and the Cocoon

 Lotus without muddying: Chaandogya Up 6.2, BG 5.10
 Des Drop and Ocean (Idk)